 Well, yeah!

 Seiko dive watches are dominating the market today, and this is for a good reason.
-Their dive watches have been around and developing since the 1960s, a lot of technologies have been developed since then!
+Their dive watches have been around and developing since the 1960s, and many technologies have been developed since then!

-For this post, I’ll be focusing on the most popular classic automatic series such as the SKXs, Turtle, Sumo, and new Seiko dive watches which fall into the category of solar & kinetic.
+For this post, I’ll focus on the most popular classic automatic series, such as the SKXs, Turtle, Sumo, and new Seiko dive watches, which fall into the category of solar & kinetic.

 So what make them a good choice?